cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 -   Use asynchronous sync loops \[4\]

--   Operators should leverage built-in Kubernetes primitives such as replica sets and services.
+-   Operators should leverage built-in Kubernetes primitives such as ReplicaSets and Services.
 Whenever possible, use well-understood and well-tested code.

 -   When possible, test Operators against a test suite that simulates